tvsnarayana/tech-interview-handbook/front-end/interview-questions.md

 Before JavaScript frameworks became popular, front end developers used `data-` attributes to store extra data within the DOM itself, without other hacks such as non-standard attributes, extra properties on the DOM.
 It is intended to store custom data private to the page or application, for which there are no more appropriate attributes or elements.

 These days, using `data-` attributes is not encouraged.
-For one thing, users can modify the data attribute easily by using inspect element in the browser.
+One reason is that users can modify the data attribute easily by using inspect element in the browser.
 The data model is better stored within JavaScript itself and stay updated with the DOM via data binding possibly through a library or a framework.

 ###### References